 (a) It shall be part of the function of state agencies to conduct employee recognition programs for Merit System employees and employees in positions that are assigned comparable Merit System classes or pay grades.
-All such employee recognition programs shall be approved by the Director of the Office of Management and Budget prior to implementation.
+All such employee recognition programs shall be approved by the Secretary of the Department of Human Resources prior to implementation.

 (b) The first full week in May shall be designated Public Service Recognition Week.
 Employee recognition programs shall not, however, be confined to this week.

 § 5951 Services to political subdivisions and excluded agencies.

 Subject to approval of the Board, which shall take into account the primary responsibility of the Secretary towards the classified service, the Secretary may enter into agreements with any agency excluded from this chapter, or with any municipality or other political subdivision of this State to furnish services and facilities of the Board to such agency, municipality or political subdivision in the administration of its personnel according to merit principles.
 Any such agreement shall provide for the reimbursement to the State of the reasonable cost of the services and facilities furnished, as determined by the Secretary.
 All excluded agencies and all municipalities and political subdivisions of the State are authorized to enter into such agreements.

 Notwithstanding any other provisions of this chapter, the Board and each officer and employee of this State are authorized and directed to take such action with respect to matters involving personnel as may be necessary to insure the continued eligibility of this State for grants-in-aid under any federal law or program.

 No person shall be appointed or promoted to, or demoted or dismissed from, any position in the classified service, or be in any way favored or discriminated against with respect to employment in the classified service because of political or religious opinions or affiliations, sexual orientation, gender identity, sex or race.